Summary: Get expert advice on how to build an esports arena in three simple steps.

 If you’re new to the world of esports or curious about what equipment your school needs to start or enhance an esports program, this is the post for you.
 Here we break down three simple steps to build an esports arena.

-Your first decision is the design of your esports arena – or the space players will use to practice and compete during tournaments.
+Your first decision is the esports arena design – or the space players will use to practice and compete during tournaments.
 While each school’s arena is slightly different, they usually include most, if not all, of the following spaces:

 “When schools create a competitive esports arena, teams can compete together with some of the most powerful computing machines and esports technologies,” said Sousa.

-Step #2: Add the latest in esports technology
+Step #2: Add the latest in esports arena AV equipment & technology

 Once you’ve designed your esports arena, it’s time to decide about equipment.
 Again, each school’s goals and needs vary, but most esports arenas include the following equipment.

-• Professional-grade sound system to broadcast game audio, commentary, and announcements to the audience – both in-person and online.
+- Professional-grade esports AV sound system to broadcast game audio, commentary, and announcements to the audience – both in-person and online.

 “With broadcast and streaming technologies incorporated into the arena, teams can play online and create a viewership – a tribe of fans – who align with the brand and core values of that school or university,” added Sousa.

 The final step in setting up your esports arena is to work with an experienced esports systems integrator.
-This step ensures that all the audio-visual technologies in each part of your esports arena work well together, are easy to use on competition day, and deliver an excellent experience for the players, coaches, audience, and school.
+This step ensures that all the audio visual technologies in each part of your esports venue work well together, are easy to use on competition day, and deliver an excellent experience for the players, coaches, audience, and school.

 When talking with potential vendors, ask how they approach integrating all of the key components that make up an esports program.
 It’s important that each stage of the systems integration process, including design, installation, and support, is considered well before the first gaming console gets set up on the arena floor.